avand/avand.github.com/_posts/2010-02-17-schools-out-forever.markdown

 I think that's bullshit.
 A lot of what I was told to learn was, in retrospect, totally practical.
 Study a language and you're given the power of self-expression.
 The sciences teach you how to manipulate the world around you.
 History explores human behavior, geography and politics.
 These are the types of answers that may have satiated my interrogation of academia and could have motivated my intellectual curiosity.

 But reflecting on all the classes I've ever taken, there were many that were just arbitrarily required.
+Especially at $190/credit, it makes sense to keep you in class.
 School works when a student is motivated and motivation is fueled by purpose.

 ## When It Doesn't